-The glass design Chemex’s and the one that I own are super fragile.
-By hitting it with a cleaning brush or banging it against your kitchen counter, you risk breaking it.
+The glass design Chemex and the one that I own are super fragile.
+You risk breaking it by hitting it with a cleaning brush or banging it against your kitchen counter.

 For me, the fragile design is a massive con as it is less durable than other coffee brewers out there.
-For example, you can buy a Hario V60 in a full plastic design, you’ll have trouble breaking this one.
+For example, you can buy a Hario V60 in a full plastic design; and you’ll have trouble breaking it.

 Con 4: Learning curve

-This con is perhaps the biggest of them all; learning how to brew good coffee with a Chemex takes time.
+This con is perhaps the biggest of them all; it takes time to learn how to brew good coffee with a Chemex.
 You have to master the coffee grind size, the water temperature is important, and the right use of the filter is a must.

 Because this coffee brewer requires such a specific coffee grind size, this was my pitfall.
-Most of the time, I used the right amount of water, and it had the right temperature as well.
+Most of the time, I used the right amount of water, and it also had the right temperature.